samestrin/image-api-netlify-edge/README.md

 - **CPU execution time per request**: _50 ms_.
 This tracks all time spent running your scripts.
 Execution time does not include time spent waiting for resources or responses.
 - **Response header timeout**: 40 s

-While resource-limited, Netlify provides **_1M/month requests_** to edge functions per site at the free tier.
+While resource-limited, Netlify provides **_1M/month requests to edge functions per site at the free tier_**.
 Pro members have _2M/month requests_.

 ### **Features**